 - In the same food processor or high-powered blender (no need to wash between - I used my Vitamix, but most powerful blenders should do the job), combine all of the filling ingredients except for the freeze dried blueberries and blend for about 2 minutes, or until the mixture is silky smooth and creamy.
 Scrape down the sides as necessary.
 You may need to add a bit more coconut milk or lemon juice to get it to blend smoothly if your blender isn’t super high-powered.

-- Once it’s smooth, taste the mixture and adjust the sweetness/tartness/spice levels, if desired.
+Once it’s smooth, taste the mixture and adjust the sweetness/tartness levels by adding more maple syrup, vanilla, or lemon juice, if desired.

 - Pour 2/3 of the filling into the prepared pan over the pecan crust.
 Smooth out the top and tap the pan hard against the counter a few times to release any air bubbles.
 Place in the freezer.